Terraform vs Pulumi: What to Use in 2022?

 • The last line of code exports the bucket.

-Both Pulumi and Terraform have their ways of managing state.
+Both Pulumi and Terraform have their ways of managing the state, catering to the different needs of their users.
 While Pulumi leverages any general-purpose language and Pulumi service, the Terraform engine handles its own state management.

 Comparing these two solutions, Pulumi comes out ahead.
 While both tools are effective in providing developers with a consistent way of provisioning IaC, developers are typically more attracted to a tool that allows them to write code in a language they already know and use.
 Pulumi has also upped its game by providing a way to help developers convert their HCL code into Pulumi through tf2pulumi.